kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/adsb-sdrrtladsb.md

 Kismet can leverage the cheap [rtl-sdr](https://www.rtl-sdr.com) software defined radio to capture ADSB data from aircraft and helicopters.

-The SDR RTLAMR source can autodetect rtl-sdr devices automatically, and can be manually specified with `type=rtladsb`:
+The SDR RTLADSB source can autodetect rtl-sdr devices automatically, and can be manually specified with `type=rtladsb`:
 ```
 source=rtlradsb-0:type=rtladsb
 ```

 ## ADSB

 ADSB is an international standard for aircraft identification.
 ADSB packets contain information about the flight, such as current location coordinates, altitude, bearing, flight number, registered ICAO aircraft identifier ID, GPS signal fidelity, and more.

 Thanks to the altitude of aircraft, it's often possible to receive information from hundreds of miles (or kilometers) away.

 ## Supported hardware

 The RTL-SDR is a repurposed digital TV tuner which functions as an extremely cheap SDR, or software defined radio.

 It is not possible to use Bluetooth or Wi-Fi devices to capture ADSB data; a SDR is required for tuning to the proper frequencies and capturing raw radio sample data.

 The Kismet implementation of ADSB decoding is tightly coupled to the cheap RTL-SDR hardware, and will not currently work with other SDR hardware.

-## SDR RTLAMR interfaces
+## SDR RTLADSB interfaces

 Kismet identifies RTL-SDR hardware by either the serial number (if any) or by the radio position; for example: